Search

 How you will be measured

-Lighting intensity is at least 20 lux measured at bird eye level and recorded once every crop illuminating at least 80% of the useable bird area, during lighting periods
+Lighting intensity is at least 20 lux, measured at least once per crop, at bird eye level and illuminating at least 80% of the useable area, during lighting periods

 Reductions in lighting made only on advice of vet